 Why We Chose the Eastern Caribbean

 The English-speaking West Indies islands of Antigua, Dominica, Grenada, St. Kitts and Nevis, St. Lucia, and St. Vincent and the Grenadines are wonderful vacation destinations, but the schools are underfunded and lacking in education resources.

 Reading books for children are

 Getting great new books into the hands of children—a powerful, joyful noise in the Eastern Caribbean

 expensive—unaffordable for most parents—and as a result child literacy levels suffer.
 The economies support agricultural, fishing, and tourism jobs, and many adults do not read above grade 6 level.
 All three sectors have suffered in recent years, making education beyond the 6th grade vital.
 In response and since 2005, secondary education has become compulsory across the Eastern Caribbean.
 Keeping students in school is a positive step, but many enter Form 1 (7th grade) with 2nd or 3rd grade reading levels.

 Step #1: Send Great New Requested Books

 We've seen firsthand that the "donation dumping" practice commonly used by charities that send throwaway books—library discards, worn-out, outdated, or inappropriate books—to Caribbean children is harmful.
-Hands Across the Sea purchases only new or near-new books from the world's leading education and children's book publishers.
+Hands Across the Sea purchases only new books from the world's leading education and children's book publishers.
 Not only do children respond to new, well-written and well-illustrated books with contemporary subject matter, the effect of "seeing themselves" in Caribbean-content books is particularly powerful for young readers.
 How do we know which books and teaching resources to send?
 All materials sent are selected in collaboration with the school principals, teachers, and U.S. Peace Corps Volunteers via each year's Hands Wish Lists